 I’m going to close by reiterating what I said at the close of the previous message.
-Though it is not widespread nor is it in the headlines, I believe still performs miraculous healings.
-I believe there are people being healed today as a result of the prayers of their godly friends, family members, and aquaintenances
+Though it is not widespread nor is it in the headlines, I believe God still performs miraculous healings.
+I believe there are people being healed today as a result of the prayers of their godly friends, family members, and aquaintenances.

 The time is coming when God will again do a great work on earth.
 As He begins to call his people back, they will be coming from the four corners of the earth.
 They will bring with them the “diseases of Egypt” that were put on them because of their rebellion against God and His way.
-At that time, there will be a great need for people who can pray for them that their diseases will be removed.
+At that time there will be a huge need for people who can pray for them that their diseases will be removed.
 Hopefully those people will have reached out to God and asked Him – “Lord, teach us how to pray”, so that they – like the disciples of Yeshua - can perform miraculous public healings.

 May that time come quickly and in our day!